How to Prepare for Your SOC 2 Readiness Assessment

 See, with such high stakes placed on your organization to deliver, some assume that there is little to no margin for error when you kick things off for your readiness assessment.

-In actuality, when you take advantage of this optional step, you get the unique opportunity to work alongside your assessor to obtain a comprehensive analysis of your control environment as-is and, together, identify any gaps in your control designs relative to your in-scope trust services criteria.
+In actuality, when you take advantage of this optional step, you get the unique opportunity to work alongside an external assessor to obtain a comprehensive analysis of your control environment as-is and, together, identify any gaps in your control designs relative to your in-scope trust services criteria.

 3. “We’re on our own for this.”

 In fact, you’re not on your own, and such a belief completely contradicts the use case of a readiness assessment.
-Because while one part of its value is that it’s a practice run ahead of the ultimate test that is your SOC 2 examination, another value-add of a readiness assessment is that it allows you to gain unbiased insight into best practices from your expert auditors.
+Because while one part of its value is that it’s a practice run ahead of the ultimate test that is your SOC 2 examination, another value-add of a readiness assessment is that it allows you to gain unbiased insight from an experienced external auditor.

 Embracing the involvement of your assessor at this stage can provide meaningful interaction and discourse with all stakeholders within your organization.
-They’re there to help you, and you’ll want to take advantage by asking any questions you or your control owners have regarding your current controls and how you can best prepare for your audit.
+The external auditor is there to evaluate your current controls and provide observations based on their expertise in SOC 2 criteria.
+You’ll want to take advantage by asking any questions to clarify how your existing controls align with SOC 2 criteria and to better understand the evaluation process.

 Going into Your SOC 2 Readiness Assessment